-We recommend that you practice yoga on an empty stomach or wait 3 to 4 hours after eating before practicing.
-There are many reasons for this including the energy required to digest.
-You want to use that energy for the practice of yoga, not digesting your Cheerios.
+We recommend that you practice yoga on an empty stomach or wait a few hours after eating before practicing.
+There are many reasons for this including the energy required to digest, but you must be discerning about your own body.
+Only you know what's best.

-Sundew offers high quality mats you are welcome to use.
+No. Sundew offers good quality mats you are welcome to use.
 The mats are cleaned after each use so they are ready for your practice.
-We also provide all the props one usually doesn’t have at home: straps, blocks, bolsters, and blankets for your use.
+We also provide straps, blocks, bolsters, and blankets for your use.

-Sometimes classes begin and/or end with the chanting of “Om.”
-Chanting "Om" is one way to welcome and give thanks to all that is, that ever was, and all that will ever be while also connecting a classroom of people to one resonant sound.
+Sometimes classes begin and/or end with the chanting of “Om" or a Sanskrit mantra.
+Chanting "Om" is one way to welcome and give thanks to all that is, that ever was, and all that will ever be while also connecting a room of people to one resonant sound (entrainment, energetic vibration).
 It’s a deep and connecting bow to the ancient practitioners, to the triumvirate of creation, sustenance, and destruction; to the beginning, the middle, the end; to joy and pain, the highs and lows, death and life.
 But it’s not for everyone.
 If you wish to participate in the chanting of “Om,” please do.
 If you do not, then feel free to refrain and simply receive the sound.

 Yoga helps us deviate from habituated mind patterns that tell us we need to look, act, or be a certain way in order to be enough in the world.
 It also provides tools for mindfulness, for intentional and ethical living, social justice, and above all, collective liberation.
 Yoga habituates practitioners to increased awareness of the interconnection and union of what we usually separate — the body and the mind, self and other, humanity and nature.
-Simply put, yoga is not about how you look.
-It is about how you feel and how you respond to our increasingly complex, difficult, and wondrous world.
-If you are lucky enough to practice Yoga, you are already on your way; your incredible body has brought you here.
+Simply put, yoga is about how you feel, respond, and navigate our complex, difficult, and wondrous world.
+If you are lucky enough to practice Yoga, you are already on your way: your incredible body has brought you here.

-The yoga practiced at Sundew Studio is free of dogma and doctrine, though reverence exists for the ancient, indigenous roots of South Asian practice and texts, new scientific literature that is beginning to catch up with the Indian wisdom, and any wisdom teachings that guide us toward compassion both for ourselves and our world.
+The yoga practiced at Sundew Studio holds deep reverence for the ancient, indigenous roots of South Asian practice and texts, new scientific literature that is beginning to catch up with the Indian wisdom, and any wisdom teachings that guide us toward compassion and collective liberation.
 The meditational techniques and movements are both science and art — worthy of your own discovery and exploration.
-That said, some consider the studio a kind of ashram, a sacred place for self-study.
+Some consider the studio an ashram, a sacred place for self-study and community.
 Please honor that possibility.

-At times, a yoga teacher may ask if you would welcome a hands-on assist.
-This is one means to deepen your experience of a pose or bring awareness to a pattern within the body.
+At times, a yoga teacher may ask if you would welcome a touch.
+This is one means to deepen your experience or bring awareness to a pattern within the body.
 Usually, "hands-on assists" are akin to Reiki or Thai massage - loving touch meant to relax the body into full rest.
 Because whether or not we wish to be touched can change from day to day, the teacher will always ask for your consent before touching you.

 Please view the individual class descriptions by following the links through our online schedule.
-But typically, you can expect an opening meditation, dharma talk, chant, or pranayama (breath work), physical warm-ups, movement through asanas (yoga poses), rest including savasana (corpse pose) or restorative (supported resting poses), and a closing meditation, chant, or pranayama.
+Typically, you can expect an opening meditation, dharma talk, chant, or pranayama (breath work), movement through asanas (yoga poses), rest including savasana (corpse pose) or restorative (supported resting poses), and a closing meditation, chant, or pranayama.

 There are countless ways to learn more about a particular aspect of yoga or yoga philosophy.
-Send an email to email@example.com or ask your teacher, or consult the omnipresent oracle, Google.
+Send an email to email@example.com, ask your teacher, or consult the omnipresent oracle, Google.